 Those long, hot days of summer are loads of fun, but they can also be a brain drain for your kids.
 It has been well established that kids lose some of the skills they acquired during the school year over summer, mostly because they aren’t using them.
-So, if you want to help slow what has been called the Summer Slide, you want to get
+So, if you want to help slow what has been called the “summer slide,” then you want to

 Minds in Bloom is so very pleased to welcome Heidi Raki, of Raki’s Rad Resources, who will share some terrific ideas for using hands-on projects to promote critical and creative thinking.
 All too often, math and science concepts are taught from a book.
 Students read some words, look at some pictures, try some equations, and are expected to think about the problem at hand in critical and creative ways.
 However, many

 I know what you are thinking.
 Sticky hands, really?
 Seriously?
 Yes, it’s true!
 Those sticky hands on a rubbery string that kids adore can be a valuable learning tool.
 Here is how: In a small group, give each child a sticky hand.
 Lay some laminated task cards on the floor or on a table face down.
 Ideally, these should be ones that can be answered

 I am thrilled to be a guest blogger for three posts about Sidestepping the Summer Slide on Room Mom Spot!
 This first post is about summer reading.
 Please check it out.
 I would love to hear your thoughts, if you care to comment on the post.
 Here is a free Summer Reading Log to help slow the slide!